 Lastly, Olivas also went over a couple of other additional points of food and bev interest – a craft cocktail lounge and a snack spot.
 The former named Contribution looks set to be a fun people watching spot, located on the ground floor, on the corner of West Temple and 2nd South.
 The latter meanwhile will be known as The Market and will be a 24/7 spot for guests to grab snacks and supplies.

 The hotel are planning to unlock the doors sometime this October along with the dining options listed above.
 You know I’ll be there with my face pressed against the glass on opening day.
 Stay tuned.
+If you’re looking for more info on hotels here, check out our foodie’s guide to Utah hotels.

 More points about the new Hyatt Regency in SLC that came out of the presentation: